 The aetiology of cracked teeth has been attributed to a number of factors including, trauma, parafunctional forces, restorative materials and procedures.
 The diagnosis and management of cracks is not always straightforward and depends on symptoms, location and the extend of the crack.
 Teeth with extensive cracks are likely to require root canal treatment.

-The aim of this review was to examine the treatment outcome of cracked teeth that received root canal treatment and to determine factors that influenced outcome.
+The aim of this review was to evaluate the success and survival rate of endodontically treated cracked posterior teeth and to assess the preoperative factors that affect teeth survival.